Aerovias Sud Americana

-Aerovias Sud Americana dba ASA International Airlines (ASA) was one of the first cargo airlines to fly between the United States and Latin America, a US carrier certificated to fly air freight on a scheduled basis between Florida and Latin America in 1952 by the Civil Aeronautics Board (CAB), the now-defunct Federal agency that, at the time, tightly regulated almost all US commercial air transportation.
+Aerovias Sud Americana dba ASA International Airlines (ASA) was one of the first cargo airlines to fly between the United States and Latin America, a US carrier certificated as an "all-cargo carrier" to fly air freight on a scheduled basis between Florida and Latin America in 1952 by the Civil Aeronautics Board (CAB), the now-defunct Federal agency that, at the time, tightly regulated almost all US commercial air transportation.
 ASA was undersized relative to contemporary freight airlines, but operated successfully in the 1950s nonetheless.
 Thereafter political instability, changing regulations and regulatory inertia impacted ASA and it failed to make the transition to jets.
 The CAB denied attempts by Riddle Airlines (later known as Airlift International) to merge with ASA before and after ASA collapsed in 1965.

 History

 Startup and pre-certification

 Aerovias Sud Americana was incorporated in Florida on 11 October 1947, by Owen Williams and other former employees of U. S. Airlines (then also based at St Petersburg).
 Founding capital was only $1000.
 ASA made its first flight 17 October with a delivery of Jeeps from St Petersburg to Havana, Cuba.
 ASA applied for and received a "letter of registration", which the CAB provided to irregular air carriers in lieu of a certificate.
 Subsequent loads included race horses and tobacco; at the time Tampa was a center of US cigar manufacturing.
 The Spanish name was said to be helpful selling within Latin America.
 In 1949 the CAB told the airline its activities looked too much like a scheduled carrier, at which point most of the existing business and most of the original founding team moved to a Cuba-based affiliate.

 ASA first applied to the CAB for a certificate in 1948, ultimately requesting authority to fly scheduled service from St Petersburg/Tampa to Havana, points in Mexico and Central America and Colombia.
 At the time ASA had a single C-46.
 In April 1951, still undecided about such certification, the CAB gave ASA an exemption to fly scheduled freight between St Petersburg/Tampa and Guatemala City.
 Finally, in June 1952, the CAB granted certification to ASA for a five year term, including the right to fly to Balboa, Panama (i.e. Panama City) in the then-US controlled Panama Canal Zone.
 It was to do so without subsidy, this being an important distinction in an era where the CAB subsidized many US passenger carriers.
 President Harry S. Truman gave the required assent in August.
 ASA started certificated scheduled service on 4 December.